Qitmeer/qitmeer/cmd/miner/README.md

 [![Build Status](https://travis-ci.com/Qitmeer/qitmeer/cmd/miner.svg?token=n9AoZUDqAJmhesf4MYUd&branch=master)](https://travis-ci.com/Qitmeer/qitmeer/cmd/miner)

-> The official GPU miner of the Qitmeer network
+> The official CPU and Asic miner of the Qitmeer network

-**Qitmeer-miner** is an GPU miner for the Qitmeer netowrk.
+**Qitmeer-miner** is an CPU and Asic miner for the Qitmeer netowrk.
 It's the official reference implement maintained by the Qitmeer team.
-Currently it support 3 Qitmeer POW algorithms including Cuckaroo, Cuckatoo and Blake2bd.
+Currently it support 3 Qitmeer POW algorithms including Cuckaroo, Cuckatoo and Blake2bd,MeerXKeccak.

 ## Table of Contents
 * [Install](#install)